 Just look at her beautiful stitches.
-Can you see how the perle cotton subtly catches the light?
+When the perle cotton catches the light, it adds a subtle sheen to the overall design.

 15” x 17”